 Segment 1 of the CSWA Academic exam is 90 minutes, minimum passing score is 80, with 6 questions.

 There are two questions in the Basic Part Creation and Modification category, two questions in the Intermediate Part Creation and Modification category and two questions in the Assembly Creation and Modification category.

 Segment 2 of the CSWA Academic exam is 90 minutes, minimum passing score is 80 with 8 questions.

 There are three questions on the CSWA Academic exam in the Drafting Competencies category, three questions in the Advanced Part Creation and Modification category and two questions in the Assembly Creation and Modification category.

-The CSWA exam for industry is only provided in a single 3-hour segment.
-The exam consists of 14 questions in five categories worth a total of 240 points.
+The CSWA 3-hour Academic exam consists of 14 questions worth a total of 240 points.